 - 100 hours over the semester

 Practicum is designed to give students familiarity with the counseling process and conceptualize cases.
 Students will be helped to find their own placement for Practicum, and must work under the supervision of a certified school counselor or clinical mental health practitioner.

 *Note: For full-time students in the School Counseling track, it is recommended that Practicum be completed in the Spring semester of your first year to allow for completion of Internship I & II beginning the following Fall semester.

 Below are the links for the four clearances needed for school counselors to complete all required field experiences.
 Clinical mental health students should check with their agency to see which clearances are needed.
-Please apply SOON as the process can take up to a month to be completed.
+Please apply early as the process can take up to six-weeks to be completed.
 Your clearances are good for the length of time you are at Villanova and do NOT have to be redone yearly.

 TB Test can be done at the Villanova Health Center or through your family doctor.